JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements
-** NOTE: WE HAVE DISCOVERED SOME ISSUES WITH BLE COMMUNICATION WITH LATEST 1.8.0 RELEASE.
-PLEASE TAKE THIS INTO ACCOUNT WHEN USING 1.8.0 WE ARE WORKING ON GETTING THE FIXED 1.8.1 OUT AS SOON AS POSSIBLE.
-SORRY FOR THE INCONVINIENCE CAUSED BY THIS.**

-**(Dec 11th 2018) Sensor firmware 1.8.0 is out!**
+**(Feb 4th 2019) Sensor firmware 1.8.1 is out!**
-The new version contains improvements on BLE, 1-wire communication support and lot's of fixes
+This bugfix version contains fixes for BLE communication, samples and 1-wire protocol

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of changes & known issues.